volkamerlab/volkamerlab_org/content/blog/teachopencadd-2021-release.md

 - No, you haven't?
 Well, we are happy you found your way here!

-Click on `READ MORE` below for more exciting details on the new release!
-Have a peek at the website to spark your interest!
+We will show you what TeachOpenCADD as to offer and tell you more about the exciting details on the new release!

 ## How did it start?